Tiering group benefit programs

 - Group Retirement Plans.
 When it comes to Group Retirement Plans like Group RRSPs and Pension Plans, the only cost to the employer is the employer contributions into the plan on behalf of the employee (often called matching).
 The matching amount can be easily tiered as well.
 For example, employees with less than 2 years got a 3% match, which means if the employee contributes 3% of their salary, the employer will also match by putting in 3%.
 After 2 years, the matching might increase to 4% and after 5 years the matching could increase to 5% and after 10 years it might increase again.

 This is far from a complete list in ways to tier a benefits program.
 Instead, it’s a list to help understand that there are many different strategies to tier any benefit plan.

 When it comes to tiering a plan, there is no right or wrong.
 If you prefer to treat all employees the same, then great.
 That being said, tiering can be an integral part of the compensation structure to attract, retain and reward employees.

 If you want to implement a tiered plan, remember that simple is usually better.

 One of the ways to keep it simple is to make sure the health, dental, insurance and retirement benefits are coordinated.
 I ran across a company that had one consultant that implemented a tiering plan that was completely different than their Group RRSP plan because the bank was managing the Group RRSP separately.

 Too many tiers and too many rules can be confusing and counter-productive.
-In my experience it’s ideal to have 3 or 5 teirs at the most otherwise it becomes increasing complex for employers to manage the plan and also for employees to remember all the tiers.
+In my experience it’s ideal to have 3 or 5 tiers at the most otherwise it becomes increasingly complex for employers to manage the plan and also for employees to remember all the tiers.